Oh, hey there. Today I have one of my very favorite addictions for you – chocolate & peanut butter. Is there anything better?

 - To make the brownie layer, pulse dates in the food processor until small bits remain.
 Remove from processor and set aside in a small bowl.
 Add walnuts, almonds, chocolate chips and cocoa powder in the processor and pulse until well combined.
 Then, while the processor is running, drop small bits of the dates in until a dough is formed.
 It should begin to ball up at some point.
 If it remains too dry, add a couple more whole (pitted) dates until a dough is achieved.

-- Press into an 8×8 pan (or one of similar size) lined with parchment or plastic wrap.
+- Press into an 8×8 pan (or one of similar size // adjust if altering batch size) lined with parchment or plastic wrap.
 This makes it easier to lift out and cut.

 - Press until flat using your hands or a spatula.
 Pop in the freezer.